andresramirezzz/LanguageHUB/README.md

 ## Installation

+###Install Programs
 Firstly, install [Python](https://www.python.org/downloads/) and [PyCharm](https://www.jetbrains.com/pycharm/download/).

-Once you have installed both programs you are ready to begin seeing Elite Estate analysis.
+Once you have installed both programs you are ready to begin using LanguageHUB.

+### Create Folder

 The first step you need to follow is to create a folder in your computer in a place you will remember.
 This is very important, as you will need to save ['LanguageHUB_icon.png'](LanguageHUB_icon.png), ['requirements.txt'](requirements.txt) & ['eliteestate.py'](LanguageHUB.py) in the same folder / environment.
 It is recommended to create a folder on the desktop of your computer for easy access